 For the most current travel health recommendations, please call our clinic to make an appointment with one of our travel health professionals.

-WHAT VACCINES DO I NEED FOR MARTINIQUE IN 2021
+WHAT VACCINES DO I NEED FOR MARTINIQUE In 2023

-The Government of Canada and the CDC recommend the following vaccines for travelling to Martinique Islands in 2021: Traveler’s Diarrhea, Hepatitis A, Hepatitis B, Rabies, Flu, COVID-19, Typhoid fever.
+The Government of Canada and the CDC recommend the following vaccines for travelling to Martinique Islands In 2023: Traveler’s Diarrhea, Hepatitis A, Hepatitis B, Rabies, Flu, COVID-19, Typhoid fever.

 MARTINIQUE – RECOMMENDED VACCINES